Post-Operative Physiotherapy & Rehabilitation

-Our expert team of physiotherapists, podiatrists and remedial massage therapists will guide your post operative rehabilitation and provide individually tailored hands-on treatment along with an exercise program to get you back to doing the things you love again!
+Our expert team of physiotherapists, podiatrists and remedial massage therapists in Adelaide will guide your post operative rehabilitation and provide individually tailored hands-on treatment along with an exercise program to get you back to doing the things you love again!

 At Physio Fit, we work with many surgeons and medical teams from all over Adelaide.
 We are trained to help you in the post-operative rehabilitation for a number of surgeries including:

 Why is physiotherapy and rehabilitation needed after surgery?

 After surgery, it is important to begin the rehabilitation process as soon as possible to ensure that your recovery is healthy and optimised.
 Your surgeon may have operated on a specific part of your body, but rehabilitation is required for all of the surrounding areas as well in order to get you back to your best!